-5.0.1 Strategic sites allocated in the Local Plan have a large number of policy requirements as identified through by stakeholders during Local Plan production and agreed through the Local Plan Examination process.
+- 5.1 Strategic sites allocated in the Local Plan have a large number of policy requirements as identified through the Local Plan production and agreed through the Local Plan Examination.
 The vast majority of these requirements should be provided on-site as part of the development so their delivery will be contained in submitted plans and conditioned by the planning permission.

-5.0.2 Some of the requirements will need to be secured as a developer contribution by S106 due to the nature of how they are provided for.
+- 5.2 Some of the requirements will need to be secured as a developer contribution by S106 due to the nature of how they are provided for.
 This includes, for example, primary education contributions.
 HCC, the local education authority, requires land to be provided and financial contributions to be made towards the build costs and this would be inappropriate through a planning condition so must be included in a S106.
-Statutory consultees, such as the County Council or Highways England, are able to secure developer contributions where necessary to mitigate an impact of a proposed development to make the proposal acceptable in planning terms.

-5.0.3 As a starting point for strategic sites, and likely for large windfall sites, it is expected that the Council will seek to secure developer contributions towards the following, non-exhaustive, list of infrastructure/services in addition to collecting a CIL charge:
+- 5.3 As a starting point for strategic sites, and likely for large windfall sites, it is expected that the Council will seek to secure developer contributions towards the following infrastructure/services in addition to collecting a CIL charge:

 - Affordable Housing

 - Primary Education

 - NHS GP provision

 - Passenger transport

 - Travel plans

 - Fire hydrants